 We know that learning is going to look different next school year, and we are hoping we can help by providing content for kids, whether they'll be learning from home or at school.

 The STEM Pack contains 12 complete Makey Makey Classic kits plus a whole lot of additional alligator clips and connector wires.

 We've been busy building these beginner classes for students (age 8 and up), plus we have more classes coming!
 We created these STEM activities with kids in mind to encourage playful learning, tinkering, and invention for everyone while they are learning from home.

 We also have a new set of intermediate classes that focus on making inventions with items around your house!
-You can read about the maker classes here as we are still releasing new classes!
+You can read about the maker classes here as and check out all our new classes!